Breazile/MandoPuterPi/README.md

 Change the path to your image file, /dev/sdcard is the path to you SD card device

+ Configure your Wi-Fi, and copy the wpa_supplicant.conf file to the root of your SD card.
+More details [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)

 ### 1b.
 Raspberry Pi Zero Setup

 WORK IN PROGRESS - I will add details once I have my Pi Zero board and create the images